mumblez/cx/README.md

 ## How to create a program shim:

-1. Within cx base directory, make a directory after your named program, e.g.
+1. Within your desired shims directory, make a directory after your named program, e.g.
 `mkdir mysql` and cd into it
-the directory name will be used as your program name and will be accessible within your `PATH` we will shadow the program if it already exists in your path, to shadow you must ensure `CX_BIN_DIR` is in your path earlier than your other paths (set it at the beginning!)
+the directory name will be used as your program name and will be accessible within your `PATH`

-2. create a script named 'run', make executable and put your logic in there, logic shoud include
+2. create a script named 'run', make executable and put your logic in there, logic can include
     - Pulling sensitive info out of [go]pass (if you don't want to put it in your configs clear text)
     - Setting config variables, e.g. host, username, password, project, instance....
     - Export the variables before calling the real program, e.g. 'mysql'